 Iowa lawmakers OK 20-week abortion ban, 3-day wait period

-Iowa legislators sent Gov. Terry Branstad a measure Tuesday that would ban most abortions at 20 weeks of pregnancy and impose a 72-hour waiting period on women seeking the procedure, a move highlighting the state's conservative shift since the November election.
-The Republican-majority state Senate voted 30-20 along party lines for the legislation, after the GOP-led House approved it earlier this month.
+The Republican-controlled Iowa Legislature has approved a bill that would ban most abortions in the state at 20 weeks of pregnancy with no exceptions for rape, incest or fatal fetal conditions.
+The state Senate voted 30-20 Tuesday for the legislation and the state House approved it earlier this month.

 Add your comments below